 Note that to comply with good clinical practice (GCP) it is very important that users do not share accounts or allow others to access their accounts, even temporarily.

-Test systems are separate from the live environment, and users accounts are independent of each other.
-This means a user may have two separate accounts — one for test systems and one for live systems.
-When logging in to the test environment, a message is shown to remind users that real data should not be entered.
+Test systems are separate from the live environment, and historically users accounts were independent of each other.
+This means a user may have two separate accounts — one for older test systems and one for live systems.
+For newer trials, however, users only have one account and can access both live and test (staging) environments from the same log in.

 After a set period of inactivity (usually 20 minutes but may differ for some trials) the user is automatically logged out of the system.